Music as thought

 In the case of the composers who followed the late Baroque – those of the so-called classical period – the development of a theme took a different course.
 Here, some element or elements of the theme or themes – perhaps a rhythmic motif, or an interval pattern – would be transformed – altered, played-with, repeated, varied, presented in a different key or with a different rhythm, played by different instruments, or played over a different harmony or in a different mood – before returning to the theme(s) again.
 Again, this act of transformation is a form of cognition for the composer, for the performer (who needs to make a coherent interpretation of the whole piece despite these transformations), and also for the listener.
 The form of this act of cognition is different to that of the cognition in listening to fugal or 12-tone music, but no less pleasing to anyone trained in its conventions.

 Even when working within a tradition, composers typically transform their material in idiosyncratic ways, ways peculiar to themselves; in other words, they think differently.
 By listening carefully to a lot of music, listeners can come to recognize these idiolects.
 And listeners can hear direct lines of influence – composers whose ways of musical thinking (their typical themes and their typical means of transforming their themes) are similar to those of other composers.
-JS Bach, for instance, once walked 200 miles to listen to Dietrich Buxtehude, but Buxtehude is not the North German late baroque composer whose musical thinking I find closest to that of Bach.
+JS Bach, for instance, once walked 200 miles to Hamburg to listen to Dietrich Buxtehude, but Buxtehude is not the North German late baroque composer whose musical thinking I find closest to that of Bach.
 The closest, and hence the one whose music I find most conducive to Bachian cognition, is Johann Adam Reincken (1643-1722).
+(Note that Bach may have visited Hamburg as much for the opera and the singing and music in churches of opera performers that the city was then famous for, as for Buxtehude.)

 And, although an Antipodean, Hill studied at Mendelssohn’s Leipzig Conservatory and played with Mendelssohn’s old band, the Leipzig Gewandhaus Orchestra, before returning to Australia; his music also owes an audible debt to that of Schumann.
 Listening carefully to the music of these composers involves acts of musical cognition that are very similar, and closer to each other than to those acts involved in listening to other composers.